Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 North America is the largest rights market in the world for Australian books, with New York at the heart of its publishing industry.
 It is also the hub for one of the world’s largest communities of literary agents and scouts.

-This program will provide Australian rights sellers, literary agents and publishers of works for children and young adults with the opportunity to develop their experience in the North American market, extend their networks, and pitch titles to North American editors.
+This program will provide Australian rights sellers, literary agents and publishers of Australian works for adults the opportunity to develop their experience in the North American market, extend their networks, and pitch titles to North American editors.
+Applicants must represent a minimum of six authors.

 The delegation will undertake a five-day program of industry meetings, market briefings and networking opportunities.
 We will work with the delegates to develop a tailored schedule of meetings.

 We will support up to eight delegates with $5,000 each towards the cost of participating.
-Delegates will be responsible for all associated costs including but not limited to visas, flights, accommodation, travel insurance, PCR tests, ground transport, meals and incidentals, and tickets to events.
+Delegates will be responsible for all associated costs including but not limited to visas, flights, accommodation, and travel insurance.

 After an evaluation of previous iterations of the program, we regret that we are no longer able to accommodate self-funded delegates.